April 5, 2015 at 10:30 am

 Speaker: Lynn Harrison

 Lynn Harrison is a Candidate for Unitarian Universalist ministry.
-She was the Intern Minister at First Unitarian Congregation of Toronto in 2013-14 and will complete her Master of Divinity studies at Emmanuel College (University of Toronto) in 2015.
-In addition, Lynn is a recognized singer-songwriter whose music has been heard on CBC Radio’s “Vinyl Café”, “Fresh Air” and other programs.
+She was the Intern Minister at First Unitarian Congregation of Toronto in 2013-14, is graduating from Emmanuel College (University of Toronto) in May and will be ordained in 2015/16.

 Sunday Services Chair: Sharyn Devine